 A $2,764 tax refund won’t come close to covering the cost of opening a new McDonald’s or other big-brand franchise, but it can provide the financial fertilizer to get a small business sprouted.

-“You might have been contemplating starting a small business for quite some time and just needed a little bit of seed money to get started,” said Silverberg, who also serves as vice president of financial planning for Financial Advantage Associates in Rockville, Md.
+“You might have been contemplating starting a small business for quite some time and just needed a little bit of seed money to get started,” said Silverberg, who also serves as vice president of financial planning for Financial Advantage Associates in Rockville, Maryland.
 “You can use your tax refund to ‘invest’ in your new business venture to help defray some of the startup costs.”

 Startup expenses can vary widely, but even a modest refund can cover initial costs associated with marketing yourself as a consultant or tutor, for instance.